titaniumnetwork-dev/alloy/README.md

 `npm start`

-The default place for the proxy when its started is `http://localhost:8080` but feel free to change it in config.json!
+The default prefix for Alloy Proxy will is "/proxy/" but you are free to change this in "config.json" alongside the port.

 # How the proxy works: